 Review Business Licenses and Permit Requirements

 To ensure your LLC has all the required permits and licenses, the principals should review the Idaho business licensing requirements.
-They can do so by visiting Idaho’s official business webpage at: Idaho.gov: Business Essentials and click on the ‘Licenses/Permits’ tab.
+They can do so by visiting Idaho’s official business webpage at Idaho.gov: Business Essentials and click on the ‘Licenses/Permits’ tab.
 You can also visit Idaho.gov: Online Services Professional License.

-6. File The Appropriate Forms
+6. File the Appropriate Forms

-Filing the appropriate forms is also essential for legally doing business as an LLC in the state of Idaho.
-You should be sure you get all of the Idaho secretary of state LLC forms.
+Filing the appropriate forms is also essential for legally doing business as an LLC in Idaho.
+You should be sure you get all of the important paperwork from the Idaho Secretary of State.
 Towards the end of 2018, a press release was issued by Lawerence Denney, the Secretary of State of Idaho, it made it official that any forms related to starting an LLC in the state of Idaho can now be filed online.

-7. Submitting Annual Reports
+7. Submitting Your Idaho LLC Annual Report

 In Idaho, if an LLC does not file its annual report, the Secretary of State can decide to administratively dissolve the LLC and shut down the company.
-Reopening the LLC can be expensive, challenging and time consuming.
-That’s why its important for the members of every LLC Idaho residents run to ensure they have a foolproof system in place for submitting their annual reports.
+Reopening the LLC can be expensive, challenging, and time-consuming.
+That’s why it’s important for the members of every LLC to ensure that they have a foolproof system in place for submitting their annual reports.